EtowTheOfficeCat/VRGameTargetPractice/README.md

 This Game was created for my Game Design midterms exams at the GPB.
 Created with Unity 2019.1.6f1, Coded in C#

+All the assets are custom made, find them on my [Artstation](https://www.artstation.com/artwork/k4B4kl)

 # Preview Video of the Game :
 https://youtu.be/cCn7jdJhnn4